The Medical Minute: Debunking vaccine myths

-In truth, says Dr. Patrick Gavigan, a pediatric infectious disease physician at Penn State Children’s Hospital, vaccines are among the most heavily studied of all medical interventions, and the evidence shows they are safe and extremely effective.
+In truth, says Dr. Patrick Gavigan, a pediatric infectious disease physician at Penn State Health Children’s Hospital, vaccines are among the most heavily studied of all medical interventions, and the evidence shows they are safe and extremely effective.
 Many once-daunting diseases, such as measles, meningitis and pneumonia, have been combatted successfully with childhood vaccinations.

 Most parents readily accept the vaccine schedule and bring their children for well-child visits expecting the vaccines will be given, Gavigan said.
 Those who hesitate often want clarification on things they have heard about vaccine safety or additives.
 Doctors understand there is misinformation and are happy to set the record straight.

 “Most people with reservations about vaccines come to us with pretty good questions and are just looking for advice,” Gavigan said.

 Here are a few of the most common myths about vaccines and reassuring truths.

 - Vaccines can make you sick and cause the illness they’re supposed to prevent.

 The truth: Vaccines contain inactive viruses or components of the virus or bacteria and cannot cause infection in people with normally functioning immune systems.
 “Common side effects, such as fever or pain at the injection site, that people often mistake for illness are the immune system’s response to the components and actually show the body is building immunity to the virus or bacteria,” Gavigan said.
 (People with compromised immune systems should consult their physician before taking any live virus vaccines.)